learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 * Mickey
 * Freckles
 * Quincy
-* [unnamed] (the bear that killed Tim didn't have a name; look up how to create a row where one of the columns doesn't have a value)
+* [unnamed] (the bear that killed Tim didn't have a name; look up how to create a record that doesn't have one value)

 ## Part 3: `SELECT`